ChrstphrHll/npc_gen/students/Aryana Ahrendue.md

 ---
 ### Description
 - 1st year Dragonborn Barbarian in Alderden
-- long spines, Brown eyes, and white skin
+- short spines, Brown eyes, and white skin
 - Is Youthful and Money-minded, and has Connection as their ideal

 ### Organizations